 Do It Yourself

 This is a job you can do yourself if you have the time and knowledge.
+It is also a great project for a beginner DIYer to get familiar with their vehicle.
 Make sure you have all the right supplies handy, including an oil filter, and leave yourself plenty of time.
 If it’s your first time, then plan on blocking out a whole morning or afternoon so you don’t feel pressured.
+Don’t forget to budget time for collecting and recycling the used motor oil.
+You may also need to reset your oil change reminder.

 What Can Make the Job Take Longer

 Check out all the oil filters available on NAPA Online, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information about oil change products, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information about oil change products and answering how long does it take to get an oil change, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy Flickr.